Algorithmic constructions of relative train track maps and CTs: Sliding edges

 \subsection{Completely Split Rays}

 Recall from \cite[Definition~4.4]{fh:recognition} that a splitting $\sigma = \sigma_1 \cdot \sigma_2 \ldots $ is a {\em complete splitting} if each $\sigma_i$ is either a single edge in an irreducible stratum, an \iNp, an exceptional path or a maximal subpath in a zero stratum (with some additional features that we will not recall here.)
-A finite path or circuit has at most one complete splitting.
+A finite path or circuit has at most one complete splitting by \cite[Lemma 4.11]{fh:recognition}.
 The first item of our next lemma states that the same is true for rays.

-Recall from Section~\ref{standard} that a path $\sigma$ is thought of as an edge path $\sigma = E_0 E_1 \ldots$.
+Recall from Section~\ref{standard} that a ray $\sigma$ with initial point a vertex is thought of as an edge path $\sigma = E_0 E_1 \ldots$.
 The initial and terminal endpoints, $w_i$ and $w_{i+1}$ of $E_i$ are the {\em vertices of $\sigma$}.
 We view the set $\W$ of vertices of a path as being ordered by their subscripts.
 A decomposition of $\sigma$ into subpaths is specified by a subset of $\W$; if $w_i$ and $w_j$ are consecutive elements of the subset then $E_i \ldots E_{j-1}$ is a term in the decomposition.
 If the decomposition is a splitting then we refer to these vertices as {\em splitting vertices}.
 A similar definition holds for circuits.

 \begin{lemma} Suppose that $\fG$ is a \ct, that $R \subset G$ is a completely split ray and that $R_0$ is a subray of $R$ that has a complete splitting.
 Then \begin{enumerate} \item The complete splitting of $R$ is unique. \item Let $v$ be the first splitting vertex for $R$ that is contained in $R_0$ (when the edge path $R_0$ is viewed as a subpath of the edge path $R$).
 Then each splitting vertex $w$ for $R_0$ that comes after $v$ (in the ordering of splitting vertices of $R_0$) is a splitting vertex for $R$. \end{enumerate} \end{lemma}